TUDelft-MUDE/book/book/univariate_distributions/beta.md

 # Beta distribution

-## PDF

-Beta distributions are a very useful choice for univariate variables that have a natural lower and upper bound.
+**Beta distributions** are a very useful choice for univariate variables that have a natural lower and upper bound.
 By default, a beta distribution is defined for $0 \leq x \leq 1$ as

 $$
 p(x) = \frac{x^{\alpha - 1} (1 - x)^{\beta - 1}}{B(\alpha, \beta)},